Harry J. Buncke: Education

-Dr. Buncke attended Lehigh University in Bethlehem, Pennsylvania, and earned his medical degree from the New York Medical College in 1951.
+Buncke attended Lehigh University in Bethlehem, Pennsylvania, and earned his medical degree from the New York Medical College in 1951.

 Career

 Buncke's work began in a laboratory which he set up in his garage, using instruments and sutures he developed.
-In 1964, he reported a rabbit ear replantation to the Plastic Surgery Research Council Meeting in Kansas City, Kansas.

-This was the first report of successfully using blood vessels 1 millimeter in size, an achievement previously thought to be technically impossible.
+In 1964, he reported a rabbit ear replantation to the Plastic Surgery Research Council meeting in Kansas City, Kansas.
+This was the first report of successfully using blood vessels on millimeter in size, an achievement previously considered to be technically improbable.

-In 1966, Buncke and colleagues reported the transplantation of a monkey great toe to hand using microsurgery, a second landmark that ushered in an era where replantation of amputated digits and extremities would become widely performed.
+In 1966, Buncke and colleagues reported the transplantation of a monkey great toe to hand using microsurgery, a second landmark that ushered in an era where replantation of amputated digits and extremities was more widely performed.

-With Dr. Donald McLean, Buncke performed the first successful microvascular transplant using omentum to fill a large scalp defect In 1969.
+With Donald McLean, Buncke performed the first successful microvascular transplant using omentum to fill a large scalp defect In 1969.
 1970, Buncke founded the Buncke Clinic at the Davies Medical Center in San Francisco, California.
 Surgeons at this clinic went on to accomplish many 'firsts', including a human toe-to-hand transplant, scalp replantations, serratus-combined-latissimus microvascular transplants, four-digit replantion and, in 1997, the replantation of a severed tongue.

-It could be mentioned that Bunke's name and image were included on a USPS stamp.
+Bunke's name and image were included on a USPS stamp.